 Enabling High Performance Java Garbage Collector

-If increasing memory does not solve the problem, administrators may consider also adding this line to the system.properties file (note this only applies to Controllers other than Cloud Key):
+If increasing memory does not solve the problem, administrators may consider also adding this line to the system.properties file (note this only applies to applications not hosted on Cloud Keys):

 This enables a new Java Garbage Collector that can help optimize performance.
 However, if after these changes high CPU usage does continue after memory increase, a larger machine with more CPU cores and more memory to handle the workload may be necessary.